 1) What’s your professional background?

 I spent 16 years in the northern hemisphere in the UK and US working for three large corporates.
 I was sponsored through engineering at university by ICI (now Orica here in Australia), then moved to the Gillette Franchise to learn about fast-moving consumer goods and, in particular, manufacturing and marketing.
-I went through the purchase of Gillette by Proctor and Gamble, one of the world’s largest and most successful consumer companies.
+I went through the purchase of Gillette by Procter and Gamble, one of the world’s largest and most successful consumer companies headquartered in Cincinnati, Ohio.

 I later moved to Gatwick Airport, the UK’s second largest air portal to create a customer and commercial focus.
 In all three businesses I generated a reputation for double-digit annual growth.

 I moved to Australia in 2010 and wanted to explore my love of growth further.
 To do this, I found the $250M Lumo Energy, which was experiencing some heavy operational issues.
 As General Manager, I resolved these and then enabled the growth for a sale nearly four years later of $723M.
 From this success, I then grew even smaller businesses Blue NRG and Sumo as CEO and Managing Director by a factor of two and a factor of four in one and three years.